vpp-dev/vpp-release-notes/README.md

 @page release_notes_2306 Release notes for VPP 23.06

-More than 256 commits since the previous release, including 124 fixes.
+More than 260 commits since the previous release, including 124 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Wed May 10 02:08:36 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Thu May 11 02:09:14 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER